Modular many-valued semantics for combined logics: Examples and applications

 \subsection{Decidability preservation}

-Transference theorems have always been a main drive of the research in combining logics.
+Transfer theorems have always been a main drive of the research in combining logics.
 Decidability is certainly one of the most desirable properties a logic should have, opening the way for the development of tool support for logical reasoning.
-There are some known results~\cite{mconiglio:acs:css:10,igpl}, namely with respect to disjoint combinations, but it is worth looking carefully at the semantic characterizations developed in the previous section, and analyzing their contribution to decidability preservation in general.
+There are some known results~\cite{mconiglio:acs:css:10,igpl} regarding the particular case of disjoint combinations, but it is worth looking carefully at the semantic characterizations developed in the previous section, and analyzing their contribution to decidability preservation in general.
 That is, when given two decidable logics, under which conditions can we guarantee that their combination is still decidable?